0BAB1/HOLY_CORE_COURSE/readme.md

 > The code will always be **open-source**.
 I do give the option to donate for PDFs.
 You can do without, it is a way for you to support my work whilst having a better looking platform to learn from :).

 Link : [support using PDF Versions](https://babinriby.gumroad.com/l/holy_core)

+> Side note: please checkout the end of this document regarding the future of this situation.

 ## Prerequisites